top of page

 This principle also develops what Wing Chun calls “inch power”—the ability to generate force over minimal distance.
 That’s the kind of power you need in self-defence, where you may not have space or time to wind up.

-Earlier Wing Chun forms tend to favor straight-line efficiency, but Biu Jee introduces more angular energy.
+Earlier Wing Chun forms tend to favour straight-line efficiency, but Biu Jee introduces more angular energy.
 Circular strikes, diagonal attacks, and elbows give you more tools at extreme close range.

 Movements like Jut Sau (jerking hand) and Fak Sau (whipping hand) embody Wing Chun’s philosophy of simultaneous defense and offense.
 Instead of blocking first and striking later, Biu Jee teaches you to disrupt the opponent while attacking in the same beat.